e-kwsm/psi4/doc/sphinxman/source/manage_addon.rst

 * ``LOCAL`` (not localize).

 * Use ``AO`` and ``MO`` for atomic and molecular orbitals.
-When 'O' for orbitals is too obsure or would make for too short a keyword, as in "bool NO" for "Do use natural orbitals", use ``ORBS`` for orbitals.
+When 'O' for orbitals is too obscure or would make for too short a keyword, as in "bool NO" for "Do use natural orbitals", use ``ORBS`` for orbitals.
 So natural orbitals are ``NAT_ORBS`` and Brueckner orbitals are ``BRUECKNER_ORBS``.